bartp5/libtexprintf/README.md

 The texprintf library provides a fairly full featured tex-like syntax with arrays, brackets, many symbols, and even font style (note that texprintf outputs UTF-8 and as such cannot change the fonts.
-However, unicode does provide several font-styles like mathematical caligraphic style, or italic).
+However, unicode does provide several font-styles like mathematical calligraphic style, or italic).
 For example:

     > utftex -F mathnormal '\frac{1}{a+x}'